mflaxman/blind-xpub/README.md

 ## Intro
 Bitcoin's multisig security model is a breakthrough in human ability to self-custody value.
 By comparison, it is impossible to `3-of-5` your gold.
-Multisig adoption has the power to reduce hacks/theft/loss in the bitcoin space by allowing users 1 (or more) catastrophic errors in their custody without putting any funds at risk.
+Multisig adoption has the power to reduce hacks/theft/loss in the bitcoin space by allowing HODLers to make 1 (or more) catastrophic errors in their custody without putting any funds at risk.

-However, multisig adoption currently suffer from a big problem: protecting your funds with `m-of-n` (i.e. `2-of-3`) seeds under current best practices means that there are now `n` locations where your privacy could be at risk.
+However, multisig currently suffers from a new problem: protecting your funds with `m-of-n` (i.e. `2-of-3`) seeds means that there are now `n` locations where your privacy could be at risk.

 ### Privacy Leakage

-Standard/default BIP32 path usage makes it so that if a bad actor gets unauthorized access to a BIP39 seed phrase, they can scan the blockchain for spent pubkeys in redeem scripts to learn about what funds that seed protects and how many other seeds are needed for access.
+Standard/default BIP32 path usage makes it so that if a bad actor gets unauthorized access to a BIP39 seed phrase, they can scan the blockchain for witness/redeem scripts in transaction inputs to learn about what funds that seed protects.
 For example, they might learn the following:
 * The stolen seed phrase was party to a massive bitcoin transaction yesterday.
-Note that this is the case even if this seed phrase did not produce a signature in the transaction and was just sitting in cold storage.
+Note that this is the case even if this seed phrase did not produce a signature in the transaction and was just sitting in deep cold storage.
 * The transaction appears to have had a large change output sent back to itself, so this seed phrase is likely still actively being used to protect (at least) that much bitcoin.
 * The transaction was a `2-of-3` of type `p2wsh`, so only 1 more seed phrase (along with the output descriptors) is needed to spend funds.
 * This wallet engages in similar transactions each Friday at ~4pm local time.